Head of the Ludovisi Hermes

 myminifactory

-Roman replica after a Greek statue of ca. 440 BC.
-Hermes is the son of Zeus and the nymph Maia.
-He is the messenger and herald of the gods, escort of guests to Olympia, accompanier of heroes on their adventures, and transmitter of the gods’ messages to mortals.
-Thus, he is also the tutelary god of travellers – as well as robbers and swindlers, since antiquity places them all in the same category.
-Above all, however, Hermes is the leader of souls.
-As such, he leads human beings from life to death, a capacity in which he is known in Greek as the “psychopompos”.
-This head of Hermes is extraordinarily beautiful.
-Although a Roman copy, it bears eloquent testimony to the formal imagination and psychological attitude of the classical age.
-The messenger god is wearing his hat; thus, he himself is characterized as a traveller.
-His face is framed by small, ornately formed curls.
-His gaze is lowered, his mouth only slightly open.
-The god’s expression is masterfully sculpted; it is clearly one of preoccupation and mourning.
+Roman replica after a Greek statue of about 440 BC stands before us.
+Hermes, son of Zeus and the nymph Maia, is its subject.
+He serves as messenger and herald of the gods, escorting guests to Olympia, guiding heroes on their adventures, and delivering the gods' messages to mortals.
+Consequently, he also watches over travellers - as well as robbers and swindlers, since ancient times grouped them together.
+Above all, Hermes is the leader of souls, directing human beings from life to death.
+In this role, he is known in Greek as the "psychopompos."
+This head of Hermes is exceptionally beautiful.
+Although a Roman copy, it demonstrates the formal imagination and psychological attitude of the classical age with eloquence.
+The messenger god wears his hat; thus, he portrays himself as a traveller.
+Small, intricately designed curls frame his face.
+His gaze is downward, his mouth only slightly open.
+The god's expression is masterfully sculpted; it clearly shows preoccupation and mourning.
 The body is familiar to us from other copies of the same classical statue.
-In his left hand, the naked Hermes held his herald’s staff, with which he could put others to sleep, while his right hand was raised to his temple.
+In his left hand, the naked Hermes holds his herald's staff, which could put others to sleep, while his right hand reaches for his temple.
 Ancient written sources describe a statue of Hermes erected by an Athenian at a state grave.
-If we identify our Hermes with this statue, then the beautiful face before us is that of a god who, in great pain and great dignity, leads those killed in a devastating military operation to the underworld.
+If we identify our Hermes with this statue, then the beautiful face before us belongs to a god who leads those killed in a devastating military operation to the underworld with great pain and dignity.
 This object is part of "Scan The World".
-Scan the World is a non-profit initiative introduced by MyMiniFactory, through which we are creating a digital archive of fully 3D printable sculptures, artworks and landmarks from across the globe for the public to access for free.
-Scan the World is an open source, community effort, if you have interesting items around you and would like to contribute, email stw@myminifactory.com to find out how you can help.
+Scan the World is a non-profit initiative introduced by MyMiniFactory, which aims to create a digital archive of fully 3D printable sculptures, artworks, and landmarks from across the globe for public access.
+Scan the World is an open-source community effort; if you have interesting items around you and would like to contribute, email stw@myminifactory.com to find out how you can help.

 With this file you will be able to print Head of the Ludovisi Hermes with your 3D printer.
 Click on the button and save the file on your computer to work, edit or customize your design.
 You can also find more 3D designs for printers on Head of the Ludovisi Hermes.